KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 Markers in the clip monitor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once markers are put in your clip, you can access them in the :ref:`clip monitor <monitors>` by right-clicking and selecting :menuselection:`Go To Marker` or by the hamburger menu :menuselection:`Go To Marker` (see picture).
+Once markers are put in your clip, you can access them in the :ref:`ui-monitors_clip_monitor` by right-clicking and selecting :menuselection:`Go To Marker` or by the hamburger menu :menuselection:`Go To Marker` (see picture).
 Also note how the markers appear as vertical lines according the category color you have chosen (see yellow highlighted regions in the picture).
 You can turn on the display of the marker comments in the timeline too (see :ref:`editing`).

 .. image:: /images/Markers_in_clip_monitor_22-12.png
    :alt: Markers_in_clip_monitor